LisaSkalon/LSkalon_Open_Lab_Notebook_Mass_Lab/_posts/2025-03-05-3-prime-end-sequencing-test.md

 | S1     | 16.3 ng/ul | 1.88     | 0.57    | 8.3     | 1 RNA 16S 06.11 |
 | S2     | 17.8 ng/ul | 2.2      | 2.18    | 9.2     | 1.8 RNA 12.11 |

 The libraries were constructed 3 times from each sample, pooled together and sequenced.
-In total, 6 files with raw reads were created:
+In total, 6 files with raw reads were analyzed:

 |  file prefix |    description    |
 | -------------| ----------------- |